psibi/psibi.github.io/posts/2017-03-30-experience-maths-coq.md

 title: Experiencing Maths via Coq
 ---

-Two years ago, I started doing
+Two years ago, I started working on
 Velleman's [How to prove](https://github.com/psibi/how-to-prove) book.
-While studying, one thing I constantly noted was how easy it was to prove something wrong and don't realise it untill I go it again with a fresh mind.
+While studying it, I realized that it was easy to prove something wrong and completely miss it.

 I have been recently studying Coq and proving basic properties of [Peano numbers](https://wiki.haskell.org/Peano_numbers) using it.
-After using it for a month, I feel that for self-studying Math, Coq is much better than the traditional way of writing informal proofs.
-Also, in some cases it has helped me to refine my proof.
+After using it for a month, I feel that for self-studying Maths, Coq is much better than the traditional way of writing informal proofs.
+Also, in some cases, it has helped me to refine my proof.
 An example case:

 ``` coq
 Lemma S_injective : forall n m,